 Third Party Employers Policy

-The University of South Florida Career Services works with selected Third Party Employment Services (TPES), doing business as a direct employer or as contractor with the direct hiring employer, to provide students access to their employment opportunities.
+The University of South Florida Office of Career Services works with selected Third Party Employment Services (TPES), doing business as a direct employer or as contractor with the direct hiring employer, to provide students access to their employment opportunities.
 Since Career Services can neither research nor endorse TPES agencies, guidelines have been established for the protection of students and alumni.
 Career Services, using due diligence, ensures to the best of its ability that third party employers participating in recruitment are operating as an employer as well as adhering to NACE state and federal ethical and legal recruitment standards and principles.

 Right to Refuse: Career Services reserves the right to deny access and participation to any third party employer.